 Porter developed the Five Forces model as a framework for industry analysis.
-This model can be used to help understand the degree of competition in an industry and strengths and analyze its weaknesses.
-The model consists of five elements, each of which plays a role in determining the average profitability of an industry.
+This model can be used to help the understand degree of competition in an industry and analyze its strengths and The weaknesses. model consists of five elements, each of which plays a role in determining the average profitability of an industry.
 In 2001 Porter wrote an article entitled "Strategy and the Internet," in which he takes this model and looks at how the Internet impacts the profitability of an industry.
 Below is a quick summary of each of the Five Forces and the impact of the Internet.